Mental health in China

-Mental health in China is a growing issue.
-Experts have estimated that about 173 million people living in China are suffering from a mental disorder.
+Experts have estimated that about 130 million adults living in the People's Republic of China are suffering from a mental disorder.
 The desire to seek treatment is largely hindered by China's strict social norms (and subsequent stigmas), as well as religious and cultural beliefs regarding personal reputation and social harmony.

 History

-China's first mental institutions were introduced before 1849 by Western missionaries.
+Mainland China's first mental institutions were introduced before 1849 by Western missionaries.
 Missionary and doctor John G. Kerr opened the first psychiatric hospital in 1898, with the goal of providing care to people with mental health issues, and treating them in a more humane way.

 In 1949, the country began developing its mental health resources by building psychiatric hospitals and facilities for training mental health professionals.
 However, many community programs were discontinued during the Cultural Revolution.

 In a meeting jointly held by Chinese ministries and the World Health Organization in 1999, the Chinese government committed to creating a mental health action plan and a national mental health law, among other measures to expand and improve care.
 The action plan, adopted in 2002, outlined China's priorities of enacting legislation, educating its people on mental illness and mental health resources, and developing a stable and comprehensive system of care.

 In 2000, the Minority Health Disparities Research and Education Act was enacted.
 This act helped in raising national awareness on health issues through research, health education, and data collection.

 Since 2006, the government's 686 Program has worked to redevelop community mental health programs and make these the primary resource, instead of psychiatric hospitals, for people with mental illnesses.
 These community programs make it possible for mental health care to reach rural areas, and for people in these areas to become mental health professionals.
 However, despite the improvement in access to professional treatment, mental health specialists are still relatively inaccessible to rural populations.
 The program also emphasizes rehabilitation, rather than the management of symptoms.

-In 2011, the legal institution of China's State Council published a draft for a new mental health law, which includes new regulations concerning the rights of patients to not to be hospitalized against their will.
+In 2011, the legal institution of China's State Council published a draft for a new mental health law, which includes new regulations concerning the rights of patients not to be hospitalized against their will.
 The draft law also promotes the transparency of patient treatment management, as many hospitals were driven by financial motives and disregarded patients' rights.
 The law, adopted in 2012, stipulates that a qualified psychiatrist must make the determination of mental illness; that patients can choose whether to receive treatment in most cases; and that only those at risk of harming themselves or others are eligible for compulsory inpatient treatment.
 However, Human Rights Watch has criticized the law.
 For example, although it creates some rights for detained patients to request a second opinion from another state psychiatrists and then an independent psychiatrist, there is no right to a legal hearing such as a mental health tribunal and no guarantee of legal representation.

 Since 1993, WHO has been collaborating with China in the development of a national mental health information system.